Drone strike by Yemen's Houthi rebels kills 1 person and wounds at least 10 in Tel Aviv

 Hamas’ October attack killed 1,200 people, mostly civilians, and militants took about 250 hostage.
 About 120 remain in captivity, with about a third of them believed to be dead, according to Israeli authorities.

 Metz reported from Rabat, Morocco.
-Ibrahim Hazboun contributed from Jerusalem and Michael Wakin from Dubai, United Arab Emirates.
+Ibrahim Hazboun contributed from Jerusalem, Jack Jeffery from Ramallah, West Bank, and Michael Wakin from Dubai, United Arab Emirates.

 Find more of AP's coverage at https://apnews.com/hub/israel-hamas-war